noahehall/theBookOfNoah/0-mustdo/terraform.md

         - re-use ocnfiguration: moduels can be re-used across teams, projects, and organizations (if they publish modules to the cloud)
         - provide consistency and best practices: by re-using modules, you ensure you can leverage the right practices used by more experiences devs
       - recommendations
-        - name your provider `terraform-PROVIDER-NAME` (must be folowed to publish this to terraform cloud/enterprise registries)
+        - name your provider `terraform-PROVIDER-NAME` (must be followed to publish this to terraform cloud/enterprise registries)
         - write your configuration with modules in mind
         - use local modules to organize & encapsulate your code,
           - even if you arent publishing remote modules, by starting with modules its easier to maintain and update while the project is new than transforming an existing monolith